Danilo Peinado

-Danilo Javier Peinado Lorena (/es/; born 15 February 1985 in Montevideo) is a Uruguayan professional football striker, who plays for Italian club Legnago Salus.
+Danilo Javier Peinado Lorena (/es/; born 15 February 1985) is a Uruguayan professional footballer who plays as a forward for Italian club Legnago Salus.

-Club career
+Career

+Peinado was born in Montevideo.
 He has played locally for Defensor Sporting and Montevideo Wanderers.
 He also played for Olimpia in the Paraguayan Primera División and Oriente Petrolero in the Liga de Fútbol Profesional Boliviano.

 In August 2011, Peinado was transferred to Segunda División club Recreativo de Huelva.

 On 8 January 2014, Peinado transferred to China League One side Wuhan Zall.

 On 18 July 2014, Peinado transferred to China League One side Guangdong Sunray Cave.